tudasc/PIRA/README.md

 ##### Analyzer

 Every item specifies which *analyzer* should be used.
-The default is the analyzer that ships with PIRA, and which can be found in `./extern/src/metacg/pgis`.
+The **default** analyzer ships with PIRA, and the sources can be found in `./extern/src/metacg/pgis` or the installation in `./extern/install/pgis/bin`, respectively.
-The particular analyzer is responsible for steering the instrumentation refinement, and is, therefore, an essential part of the PIRA framework.
+The analyzer is responsible for steering the instrumentation refinement, and is, therefore, an essential part of the PIRA framework.

 ##### Argmap